slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 For that you need to [communicate](#on-communication).
 Spend one hour a day just talking to your people and everything will be OK.

 You can’t make any judgement of the worker without detailed understanding of the specifics of the work.
 Ask instead of telling.
-If you're certain the delivered work is not good enough give a reason.
+If you’re certain the delivered work is not good enough give a reason.

 > *'«Is that the best you can do?»
 «Interesting, how do you feel about it?»